cmnemoi/cmnemoi/README.md

 Eternaltwin is an open-source project created to preserve and recreate Motion Twin games, a 20-year old indie video game studio which released 25+ Web/Flash-based games.

-I help as an eMush contributor and with DevOps contributions : [Docker](https://gitlab.com/eternaltwin/kadokadeo/kadokadeo/-/merge_requests/2) and [CI pipeline](https://gitlab.com/eternaltwin/dinocard/dinocard/-/merge_requests/4) setups for other games.
+I help as an eMush contributor and with DevOps contributions : [Docker](https://gitlab.com/eternaltwin/kadokadeo/kadokadeo/-/merge_requests/2) and [CI pipelines](https://gitlab.com/eternaltwin/kingdom/kingdom/-/merge_requests/114) setups for other projects.

 ### [eMush](https://github.com/cmnemoi/eMush/)

-Stack : **PHP 8 (Symfony 6.2, PHPUnit), PostgreSQL, GitLab, Docker, GitLab CI**
+Stack : **PHP 8.3 (Symfony 6.2, PHPUnit, Codeception), Vue.js 3, PostgreSQL, GitLab, Docker, GitLab CI**

 eMush is an open-source remake of Mush: the greatest space-opera epic of Humanity, directly on your browser!

-I am a [regular](https://github.com/cmnemoi/eMush/commits?author=cmnemoi) contributor to the project as a backend developer / lead since July 2022.
+I am a Lead developer for the project [since July 2022](https://github.com/cmnemoi/eMush/commits?author=cmnemoi).

 KPIs :
-- 450+ users
+- 900+ users
 - features / bugfixes delivery every 2 weeks
-- contribution to 50 000+ lines of code
+- contribution to 80 000+ lines of code

 Missions :
 - feature development, bugfixes and testing
 - enhancement of CI pipelines
+- implementing good practices (TDD, BDD, Clean Architecture)
 - participation in discussions on project direction and features to be developed
 - writing monthly news and patchnotes
 - animating alpha tests